-How to become a reviewer and be a good one
+How to become a good reviewer

 Peer review is at the heart of high-quality publishing.
 Consider being a reviewer a way to help advance your field of interest and provide constructive feedback to your fellow authors.
 Due to the huge increase in manuscripts submitted for publication, reviewers are quickly becoming a valuable professional figures.